 Passage de l'Ancre, a small almost-hidden passage dating back to the 1600s in Paris's 3rd arrondissement

-At night, you'll find me enjoying music and concerts in the city's old churches, newer concert halls, and trendier modern venues - or enjoying a leisurely dinner or wine bar, catching a show at a cabaret, taking advantage of late-closing nights at museums and galleries, or watching the Eiffel Tower sparkle from a dinner cruise.
+At night, you'll find me enjoying music and concerts in the city's old churches, newer concert halls, and trendier modern venues - or savoring a leisurely dinner or wine bar, catching a show at a cabaret, taking advantage of late-closing nights at museums and galleries, or watching the Eiffel Tower sparkle from a dinner cruise or (as a splurge) my hotel balcony).

 I especially enjoy just walking around the city and exploring the tiny lanes and passages lined with centuries' old buildings, browsing at the city's many street markets, and stopping for a refreshing drink or meal at one of the always-busy neighborhood cafes or brasseries.

-And then there are the ongoing events and seasonal delights - gorgeous pink cherry blossoms from February into April, Bastille Day fireworks in July, Paris plages (beaches) along the Seine every summer, festive Christmas markets, and the gigantic New Year's Eve celebration on Champs Elysees with fireworks at the Arc de Triomphe to welcome the New Year.
+And then there are the ongoing should-not-miss events and seasonal delights - gorgeous pink cherry blossoms from February into April, Bastille Day fireworks in July, Paris plages (beaches) along the Seine every summer, festive Christmas markets, and the gigantic New Year's Eve celebration and fireworks on Champs Elysees at the Arc de Triomphe to welcome the New Year.

 At this point, I probably know Paris better than Boston, my home city in the U.S.